Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JURASSIC JADE (JAPAN)

-"Wonderful Monument" appeared after another, this time shorter, 3-year pause, and brought about a more complex and modernized sound, including quite a few eclectic, offbeat moments (industrial elements, hardcore, ballads, etc.).
+"Wonderful Monument" appeared after another, this time shorter, 3-year pause, and brought about a more complex and modernized sound including quite a few eclectic, offbeat moments (industrial elements, hardcore, ballads, etc.).
 The straight sections from the previous effort are much fewer; at the time when the classic sound was coming back to vogue with full force, these guys have modernized their music to a considerable extent.
-4 years later "Left Eye" was a pleasant surprise, abandoning a certain part of the modern elements from its predecessor, concentrating again on the guitar-driven side, still with a strong technical edge, but much more comprehensible, and with a much bigger number of sharp, headbanging riffs.
+Four years later "Left Eye" was a pleasant surprise, abandoning a certain part of the modern elements from its predecessor, concentrating again on the guitar-driven side, still with a strong technical edge, but much more comprehensive, and with a much bigger number of sharp, headbanging riffs.

-"Doku Yume Superuma" is 6 tracks, which sound like a logical follow-up to "After Killing Man", but the approach is more aggressive, and even more technical: "Unborn Child", which is a slower creepy, quite technical, twisted number; "Can Your Bird Sing?", a short 2-min vortex-like hallucinogenic track; and, of course, the remastered version of "After Killing Man", turned into a violent thrasher here, with screaming leads, pounding guitars, and some sample dialogues as a background support, creating a nice industrial atmosphere.
+"Doku Yume Superuma" is 6 tracks which sound like a logical follow-up to "After Killing Man", but the approach is more aggressive, and even more technical: "Unborn Child", which is a slower creepy, quite technical, twisted number; "Can Your Bird Sing?", a short 2-min vortex-like hallucinogenic track; and, of course, the remastered version of "After Killing Man", turned into a violent thrasher here with screaming leads, pounding guitars, and some sample dialogues as a background support, creating a nice industrial atmosphere.

-"Endoplasm" is high-octane Jurassic Jade trade mark thrash, another seamless blend of classic and modern thrash, served in a way that only these masters can do it.
+"Endoplasm" is high-octane Jurassic Jade trade mark thrash, another seamless blend of classic and modern thrash, served in a way only these masters can.
 "Track 1 (Japanese Title)" is the classic thrash fan's dream-come-true with, of course, the obligatory for the guys nods to more recent times, and a brilliant surreal passage in the middle: the perfect contrast to the raging riffs which come again later.
-"Smell Of The Pebble" is straight retro mid-tempo thrash, with almost no deviations, followed bu the aggressive explosion "Let's Go Heroes": a fabulous mix of Voivod-esque abstract motives, and some brutal riffage; oh, and lets' not forget the nice balladic interlude.
-"Endoplasm" is a cool technical, chaotic thrash number, covering a wide spectre of moods and rhythms in a bit more than 4-min.
-"Mimic Cry" switches onto some more classic aggression, with another great surreal technical twist, before "3 Times Per 49 Days" provides another whirlwind of meaty sharp, more mid-paced riffs and stylish "out there" parts.
+"Smell Of The Pebble" is straight retro mid-tempo thrash with almost no deviations, followed by the aggressive explosion "Let's Go Heroes": a fabulous mix of Voivod-esque abstract motifs and some brutal riffage; oh, and lets' not forget the nice balladic interlude.
+"Endoplasm" is a cool technical, chaotic thrash number covering a wide spectre of moods and rhythms in a bit more than 4-min.
+"Mimic Cry" switches onto some more classic aggression with another great surreal technical twist before "3 Times Per 49 Days" provides another whirlwind of meaty sharp, more mid-paced riffs and stylish "out there" parts.
 If this is just a warm-up for the eventual full-length, then one could hardly wait...

 Live At Explosion!
 Ep, 1985